Monday, September 16

 Journey back in time on an in-depth tour of this National Historic Landmark.
 Enjoy a leisurely draft horse wagon ride or hike along the 9.8 mile round-trip excursion.
 Stop at the Gate Lodge and farm before arriving at the main camp perched masterfully on Newcomb Lake.
 Eat your picnic lunch under the same eaves that sheltered Theodore Roosevelt.
-On this private tour, led by AARCH staff and Santanoni summer staff, walk into buildings to appreciate the workmanship, hear about families and celebrity guests who summered here, and see first-hand efforts to conserve this Park jewel.
+On this private tour, led by AARCH staff and Santanoni summer staff, walk into buildings to appreciate the workmanship, hear about families and celebrity guests who summered here, and see first-hand efforts to conserve this Adirondack jewel.

 The round-trip walk is 9.8 miles on a gently sloping carriage road.